The Top Independent CoffeeShops to Check out in the Philly Metro Region

 - What to do nearby: Take your pic by the Liberty Bell

 La Colombe is a popular coffee shop which originated in the Rittenhouse Square area of Philadelphia.
-Today, you can find La Colombe locations in 7 cities across the US.
+Today, you can find La Colombe locations in numerous US cities.
 Not only is the coffee itself delicious, but the presentation in gorgeous custom hand made mugs is just as appealing.
 The Americano is by far the best in the area, hands down.
 The pastry selection is tantalizing.
 The chocolate croissant and blueberry muffin are both worth splurging calories on.
 Several GF and vegan options are available.

 In Old City, the Independence Mall location is the perfect place to enjoy a light breakfast before embarking on your tourism to-do list.
 This cafe is particularly spacious with a gorgeous patio looking out at Independence Hall.
 You will have lots to explore during your time in Old City.
 Thus, if you are limited on time (no time for a big breakfast), consider treating yourself to a delicious pastry and coffee at La Colombe before hitting the historical sites.